 TGay Editor: Update the D2.1 P127L8 as shown below.

 The MIMO FBCK-TYPE field is defined in Figure 73.
-This field is reserved when the Comeback Delay field is set to a nonzero value.
+This field is reserved when the Comeback Delay field is set to a nonzero value or the Ack Only field is set to 1.